The first part of this article was mostly me whining about the problems associated with mapping change. This part focuses on solutions.

 The Root Mean Square Error (RMSE), by contrast, is more analogous to the “average” error and is not a threshold value.
 Contrary to many misconceptions, RMSE is NOT an upper limit, or a “not to exceed” value for error, although it is commonly misused as such.

 Using these standards, we can combine the anticipated “allowable” vertical error from two different datasets and establish a minimum threshold for detecting any changes between them.

 A Case Study

-GroundPoint recent conducted a change detection analysis for a project site in Western New York State.
+GroundPoint recently conducted a change detection analysis for a project site in Western New York State.
 The area had recent 2020 LiDAR, along with legacy LIDAR data dating back to 2008.
 The purpose of the analysis was to identify locations of sediment sources and observable erosional changes that occurred over the past 12 years.
-Table 1 shows how the standards described above were used to assess allowable error for both datasets.
+Table 1 shows how the standards described above were used to assess allowable errors for both datasets.